 We must admit that we normally put this feature off.
 The reason is that there are so many of them eventually you become blind to them.
 The tests themselves are good though.

 You should always be able to find inconsistent formula in your spreadsheets.
-We prefer using the Maps from Spreadsheet Professional as it covers all of the other tools in a nice logical way where the computer does all the work.
+We prefer using the new Excel Audit Tool as it covers all of the other tools in a nice logical way where the computer does all the work.